prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 restricted to individual actions will fall short.
 The sentence in which the wheat is most powerful is also the one in which its hybridity is most
 apparent: “Indifferent, gigantic, resistless, it moved in its appointed grooves.”
-The first question this sentence raises is, Grooves appointed by whom?
+The first question this sentence raises is, grooves appointed by whom?
-Whoever farms the land, apparently, particularly if the immediate referent for “grooves” is taken to be the furrows of industrial ploughs.
+Whoever farms the land, apparently, particularly if the immediate referent for “grooves” is taken to be the furrows of industrial plows.
 There is a distinctly mechanistic character to the metaphor that will recur in other descriptions of the valley’s wheat land and that implies agency on the part of the farmers.
 And yet, how can the